static-archives/Hyperion-Injector/README.md

 # 4. Keep it minimal
 To heavily reduce the risk of detection, try to use C code and C functions if at all possible.
 C++17 and up has a lot of great features but they all rely heavily on dependencies.
 The std library uses a ton of dependencies.
 Every import you use has a chance of being hooked -- even malloc.
-I recommend use very minimal functions and avoid complex C++ code, virtual classes etc. <br>
+I recommend use very minimal functions and avoid complex code. <br>
 <br>